Like Anything Else, Unhealthy Behaviour is on a Spectrum.

 · living in an ‘alternate reality’

-Unfortunately, many of us are susceptible to the behaviours exhibited by this kind of personality.
+Unfortunately, it is easy to be susceptible to the behaviours exhibited by this kind of personality.

 Here are some of the symptoms of being in a relationship with someone displaying narcissism: